Sep

 Always Consult With Your Dentist

 Like any other medical procedure, every dental situation is unique, and is likely to be influenced by a range of individual factors, from medical history to age.
 This means that generic guidelines can only provide a foundational understanding, and for a tailored approach, it’s crucial to consult with a reputable dentist.
-A trained dentist will be able assess your oral health, the condition of your jawbone, and advise on the optimal time frame for your implant procedure.
+A trained dentist will be able assess your oral health, the condition of your jawbone, and advise on the optimal time frame for your implant procedure and other important questions such as the duration of the dental implant procedure.

 Key Takeaways